DawnNav/home/content/en.md

           description:
         - title: Workers in Palestine
           url: https://www.workersinpalestine.org/
-          description: Palestinian labor solidarity organization: "We are a group of Palestinian unions and activists committed to exposing the longstanding exploitation of Palestinian workers by Israel."
+          description: Palestinian labor solidarity organization "We are a group of Palestinian unions and activists committed to exposing the longstanding exploitation of Palestinian workers by Israel."
         - title: Popular Front for the Liberation of Palestine
           url: http://pflp.ps/#mobile-menu
           description: PFLP.